mondeja/rspolib/python/REFERENCE.md

 Raised when there is an error unescaping a string.

-This error is not directly raised by the parsing functions, only is useful when you are calling `rspolib.unescape`.
+This error is not directly raised by the parsing functions, only is useful when you are calling [`unescape`](#unescapestring-str---str).

 ## Factories